Daemonite/material/docs/4.4/getting-started/theming.md

 ## CSS variables

 Material includes [CSS custom properties (variables)](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_variables) in its compiled CSS.
-These provide easy access to some commonly used values like our breakpoints, colours and font stacks.
+These provide easy access to some commonly used values like our breakpoints, colors and font stacks.

 ### Available variables